 Assistant Director of Outdoor Programs

 If you’re a new Zag looking for outside adventures, check out Gonzaga Outdoors!
-Dave Gilbert, Assistant Director of Outdoor Programs, is excited to tell you about the different opportunities GU Outdoors provides to explore the Inland Northwest, including weekend trips, educational clinics, gear rentals and resources, and GOOB – a Pre-Orientation Program that takes students on a multi-day adventure in Western Montana.
+Dave Gilbert, Assistant Director of Outdoor Programs, along with some student trip leaders, are excited to tell you about the different opportunities GU Outdoors provides to explore the Inland Northwest, including weekend trips, educational clinics, gear rentals and resources, and GOOB – a Pre-Orientation Program that takes students on a multi-day adventure in Western Montana.
 If you’ve never tried an outdoor activity, GU Outdoors provides instruction and leadership in a variety of activities such as backpacking, snowshoeing, kayaking, rock climbing, and much more.
 Gonzaga Outdoors strives to make the outdoors as accessible as possible to students, foster relationships and leadership opportunities, and promote stewardship and care for the environment.

 Assistant Director of the Hogan Entrepreneurial Leadership Program